Students celebrate success on scheme

 It came after the graduates took part in activities ranging from a week-long residential at Oaklands Manor outdoor leadership centre, Buxton, to spending a week at West Nottinghamshire College to plan social action projects.

-Robert Pearce, college student experience team lea, said: “It was fantastic to see the joy on their faces at they met up with their friends once more to celebrate each other’s success and relive their time together.
+Robert Pearce, West Notts college student experience team leader, said: “It was fantastic to see the joy on their faces at they met up with their friends once more to celebrate each other’s success and relive their time together.
 It was quite emotional witnessing the difference the project has made.”

 Almost Done!